The lander carrying China’s first Mars rover has touched down on the Red Planet, the China National Space Administration (CNSA) confirmed on Saturday.

 After flying for approximately three hours, the entry capsule hurtled toward the red planet and entered the Mars atmosphere at an altitude of 125 km, initiating the riskiest phase of the whole mission.

-First, the specially designed aerodynamic shape of the entry capsule decelerated with the friction of the Martian atmosphere.
+First, the entry capsule’s specially designed aerodynamic shape decelerated with the Martian atmosphere’s friction.
 When the velocity of the spacecraft was lowered from 4.8 km per second to about 460 meters per second, a huge parachute covering an area of about 200 square metres was unfurled to continue reducing the velocity to less than 100 meters per second.

 The parachute and the outer shield of the spacecraft were then jettisoned, exposing the lander and rover, and the retrorocket on the lander was fired to further slow the speed of the craft to almost zero.